3LISP FUNDAMENTALS

 0 0 0))

-What we want to is to find a triplet that sums to 20.
+What we want to do is find a triplet that sums to 20.

 (find-if (lambda (triplet) (= 20 (sum-triplet *test-board* triplet))) ,*triplets*)